kristopolous/tw/back/README.md

   where
   when

+schedule
+  who
+  start
+  end
+  where
+  notes

+social - a log of what was posted where who   -- who posted it what  -- what was posted where -- what service when  -- when it was posted url   -- a link to the post

 feedback - todo
   note: these are the three things we are looking for.
 In the crudest sense they are binary, although that's a poor level of information.